openlit/dokumetry-node/README.md

 [![Linting](https://github.com/dokulabs/dokumetry-node/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/dokulabs/dokumetry-node/actions/workflows/lint.yml)
 [![CodeQL](https://github.com/dokulabs/dokumetry-node/actions/workflows/github-code-scanning/codeql/badge.svg?branch=main)](https://github.com/dokulabs/dokumetry-node/actions/workflows/github-code-scanning/codeql)

-[Doku Node SDK](https://www.npmjs.com/package/dokumetry) (`dokumetry`) empowers you to effortlessly track and monitor language learning model (LLM) usage data and metrics from your Javascript/Typescript code.
-It seamlessly integrates with major LLM Platforms:
+[Doku Node SDK](https://www.npmjs.com/package/dokumetry) (`dokumetry`) is your workhorse for collecting and transmitting language learning model (LLM) usage data and metrics with zero added latency.
+Simplicity is at the core of `dokumetry`, enabling you to kickstart comprehensive LLM observability with just two lines of code.
+It’s designed to blend seamlessly into your projects, supporting integration with leading LLM platforms:

 - ✅ OpenAI
 - ✅ Anthropic
 - ✅ Cohere

-All LLM observability usage data is sent directly to the Doku Platform for streamlined tracking.
-Get started with Doku Node SDK for simplified and effective observability.
+Deployed as the backbone for all your LLM monitoring needs, `dokumetry` channels crucial usage data directly to Doku, streamlining the tracking process.
+Unlock efficient and effective observability for your LLM applications with DokuMetry.

-## Features
+## 🔥 Features

-- **User-friendly UI Logs:** Log all your LLM requests in just two lines of code.
+- **Effortless Integration:** With `dokumetry`, observability comes easy.
+Elevate your LLM observability by integrating this powerhouse into your projects using just two lines of code.

-- **Cost and Latency Tracking:** Track costs and latencies based on users and custom properties for better analysis.

-- **Prompt and Response Feedback:** Iterate on prompts and chat conversations directly in the UI.

-- **Collaboration and Sharing:** Share results and collaborate with friends or teammates for more effective teamwork.

-- **Very Low Latency Impact** We know latency of your Large-Language Model usage is important to your application's success, that's why we designed Doku SDKs to impact latency as little as possible.
+- **Zero Latency Impact:** We value the performance of your applications. `dokumetry` is engineered to capture and send data without hampering your application’s speed, ensuring a seamless user experience.

+- - **Customizable Data Labeling:** Enhance your LLM analytics with customizable environment and application tags. `dokumetry` allows you to append these labels to your data, offering you the capability to sift through your observability data with ease.
+Drill down and view metrics in Doku, segmented by these specific tags for a more insightful analysis.

-## Installation
+## 💿 Installation

 ```bash
 npm install dokumetry
 ```

-## Quick Start ⚡️
+## ⚡️ Quick Start

 ### OpenAI